andreas-volz/picoregameplayer/README.md

 - VICE
   - Get the source from here: https://vice-emu.sourceforge.io/index.html#download
   - I used vice-3.4 for this PoC.
-  - Apply the patch in this GitHub project (patches/vice-3.4.patch) to SDL source
+  - Apply the patch in this GitHub project (patches/vice-3.4.patch) to VICE source
   - depending on your free RAM ad SWAP you might have to add a swap partition.
 Otherwise the VICE build may break with a compiler error.
 After I added and activated 2GB it worked perfect.
 Please search and read Tiny Core documentation how to do this.
   - Call './configure --enable-x64 --enable-sdlui --disable-sdlui2 --disable-hwscale && make' to start the build process
   - follow the Tiny Core instructions[1] to build/install a vice.tcz package